nataz77/nataz77/README.md

 ## More stuff about me:
 - **How do I reach you?** 📫That's easy!
 Shoot me an email at [simone@almdev.it](mailto://simone@almdev.it)
 - **Favourite emoji?** The little ghost 👻
 - **Hobbies other than work?** I listen a ton of music, I play my guitar and I like anything that has an engine in it (other than boats).
-I love working on and driving my car, and I have a magnificent Triumph motorcycle
+I have a [Triumph motorcycle](https://www.triumphmotorcycles.com/motorcycles/roadsters/trident) that I love to drive around